TingChiaChiang/Control-the-iCubs-eyes-using-the-YARP-interface-with-Python/README.md

-# Control-the-iCubs-eyes-using-the-IGazeControl-YARP-interface-with-Python
+# Control the iCub's eyes using the IGazeControl YARP interface with Python

-This script allows you to control iCub’s eyes using Python with YARP Gaze Interface (official tutorial only provided C++).
+This script allows you to control iCub’s eyes using the YARP Gaze Interface with Python (official tutorial only provided C++).
 So far there are three methods provided.
 The first one is to look at a fixation point in Cartesian coordinates.
 The second one is to look at a fixation point in an absolute angular coordinate system.
 The last one is to retrieve the current fixation point (may used to measure the displacement error).

 ## Getting Started